VirtoCommerce/vc-module-customer-export-import/docs/Index.md

 Organization Name \*required<br />
 Organization Id<br />
 Organization Outer Id<br />
-Address Type \*Required for address<br />
+Address Type \*required for address<br />
-Address First Name<br />
+Address First Name \*required for address<br />
-Address Last Name<br />
+Address Last Name \*required for address<br />
-Address Country<br />
+Address Country \*required for address<br />
-Address Region<br />
+Address Region \*required for address<br />
-Address City<br />
+Address City \*required for address<br />
-Address Address Line1<br />
+Address Address Line1 \*required for address<br />
-Address Address Line2<br />
+Address Address Line2 \*required for address<br />
-Address Zip Code<br />
+Address Zip Code \*required for address<br />
-Address Email<br />
+Address Email \*required for address<br />
-Address Phone<br />
+Address Phone \*required for address<br />
 Phones<br />
 Business category<br />
 Description<br />
 All Dynamic Properties<br />

-Each column must be separated by a semicolon.
+> Each column must be separated by a semicolon.
 Only Organization name value is required for creation organization.

-All Address values are required for creation/updating address.
+> All Address values are required for creation/updating address.
 If you don't need to create/update address leave it empty.

-In case of errors organization line will be skipped.
+> In case of errors organization line will be skipped.
 You can download error report on statistics page and check error detail for skipped line.

 Example: [Organizations\_sample.csv](media/samples/Organizations_sample.csv)